raymond-w-ko/creep2/README.md

 * UXRvt (BDF format)
 * X11 (BDF format)
 * Windows GVim (FON format export, name edited with Fony.exe to just "creep2" to fix bug in Windows?)
+* mintty (same FON as above, but with LineSpacing=-1 in recent builds to fix hardcoded 1 pixel line offset).

 Now I have crazy awesome code density :-)